TheGreatSageEqualToHeaven/Roozure/README.md

 <hr />

-**Roozure** is a tool designed to automatically obfuscate script packages to make exploiting games harder.
+**Roozure** is a tool designed to automatically obfuscate script packages, models and place files to make exploiting games harder.

 ## What Roozure Is
 ### **Roozure is**